l-ablaoui/IQVN/readme.md

 ### Running the Frontend
 0. Make sure the backend server is running before attempting to use the frontend interactions
 1. Navigate to the `frontend` directory.
-2. Install the necesary dependency with:
+2. Install the necesary dependencies with:

 ..code: